Frequently Asked Questions

 When is payment due for the Musical Explorers concerts?

-Carnegie Hall will confirm if you have been accepted into the program at the end of June and on a rolling basis after that.
+Carnegie Hall will confirm that you have been accepted into the program at the beginning of June on a rolling basis.
 If you have questions about your program status after June 30, please contact Carnegie Hall staff at 212-424-2013 or email email@example.com.

 Professional Development Workshops